Voter photo ID is required at the 4 May 2023 elections, please go to the Voter ID page to find out more

 - National Insurance Number

-The details that you enter will be used to verify that the person making the application is who they say they are and will reduce the risk of fraud and inaccurate entries on the Electoral Register.
+The details that are entered will be used to verify that the person making the application is who they say they are and will reduce the risk of fraud and inaccurate entries on the Electoral Register.

-If you are unable to register online, you can request a paper registration form by phoning 01529 414155.
+If you are unable to register online, you can call us to make an application or to request a paper registration form by phoning 01529 414155.

 Alternatively, if you have your National Insurance number available when you call, we can complete the registration on your behalf.